OxfordDemSci/Mapineq/src/case_study/Migration/Excess_migration/README.md

 # **Question**
 1. If people continue moving on the road, how to count thoes?（https://storyteller.iom.int/stories/journeys-hope-venezuelan-families-move-across-south-america?utm_source=chatgpt.com）
 2. more wealthy/educated population with FB access? so maybe the travel by foot people would not be captured?
-(FB penetration)
+(FB penetration, walking people cannot afford phone: https://apnews.com/article/immigration-financial-markets-caribbean-ap-top-news-venezuela-a46f4cb58fc94c22bf2b5418ea956c5b?utm_source=chatgpt.com)